Introduction to Dashboarding in R with the use of COVID-19 Data

 In addition to the R programming language, we also require external packages that allow us to build the dashboard, namely Shiny, shinydashboard, DT, lubridate, tidyverse, and zoo.

 Note that this is performed using R 4.0.3 for Windows 10 x64.

 Loading and Pre-Processing the Data

 We make use of info boxes to display information on daily & cumulative cases, deaths, and vaccinations.
-This requiresus to perform a subset command in the server side based on the user input and update the ui with the output.
+This requires us to perform a subset command on the server-side based on the user input and update the UI with the output.
 The aim is to provide key statistics colour-coded at a glance.
 Developers can add functionality such as choosing which statistics to display.

 Data Table Tab

 We then want to provide users with an interactive space to query the data for themselves by country.
 The DT package makes this very straightforward and quick to implement.
 The result is an interactive table that can be queried and sorted.